 Australian Cattle Dog Care

 When it comes to training and exercise, Australian Cattle Dogs can be considered high maintenance.
-They need a great deal of daily activity!
-But you’re in luck if you’re not big on dogs that require excessive grooming.
+They need a great deal of daily activity, but you’re in luck if you’re not big on dogs that require excessive grooming.

 Because Australian Cattle Dogs are so intelligent and energetic, they must learn obedience and have early socialization.
-If they’re not well-trained and kept busy, they can easily become bored.
+If they’re not well-trained and kept busy, they can quickly become bored.
 Bored, intelligent, energetic dogs often become destructive!

 Because Australian Cattle Dogs are highly intelligent and energetic, there are special considerations to think about before you welcome one of these pups into your home.